 It’s often difficult to know whether smaller IoT companies have the staying power to maintain the services that make a device smart.
 The Revolv Hub and Zano Drones are examples of companies that closed shop and stopped supporting their services.
 These examples serve as reminders that the Internet of Things is still an emerging industry where your favorite manufacturer might not be around 5 years from now to support your device.

-For IoT device to be smart investments for people, consumers must be able to trust that a device will be supported long enough to warrant the extra cost.
+For IoT devices to be smart investments for people, consumers must be able to trust that a device will be supported long enough to warrant the extra cost.
 Most people won’t change their thermostat for years, perhaps decades, so they need to be confident that their thermostat won’t just stop working one day because of something out of their control.

 Smart Devices are Easy to Use